khb00/TeachDroneApp/README.md

 This project was developed for my third year business project.
 The aim of this project was to develop a drone which could be used in education settings.
 This is the prototype app for the drone which was developed in Android Studio.
 The app is not completed and often crashes.

-To install the project, you must ...
+To install the project, you must download and extract the zip file.
+Open the folder in Android Studio.

 The members of my business team were: